• Skip to main content

 When it comes to appetizers, there is nothing as simple and classic as the deviled egg.
 They easily fit into every holiday menu, but you can also enjoy eating them year-round.

 Deviled eggs are like the little black dress of the appetizer category: you can dress them up or dress them down, and they also fit in.
-While I love a classic deviled egg, it's fun to stir in different ingredients into the filling or add to the top to match the flavors in the rest of the dishes.
+While I love a classic deviled egg (recipe below), it’s fun to stir in different ingredients into the filling or add to the top to match the flavors in the rest of the dishes.

 Step 1: Hard-boil the Eggs with my Easy-Peel Method

 Egg each will make two deviled eggs.
-I know it's easy math, but something to remember.
-If you need twelve deviled eggs, you'll only use six eggs.
-If you're trying to plan ahead, you can always hard-boil the eggs and store them unpeeled in the fridge for up to two days.
-Just be sure to cover them, so they don't make your fridge smell.
+I know it’s easy math, but something to remember.
+If you need 12 deviled eggs, you’ll only use 6 eggs.
+If you’re trying to plan ahead, you can always hard-boil the eggs and store them unpeeled in the fridge for up to 7 days, but they will make your fridge smell, so I personally will make them the day before or the day of.

 hard boiled eggs